 - C. S. Lewis's Till We Have Faces is a retelling of the myth of Cupid and Psyche.
 The jealousy of Ungit (Venus) for Istra (Psyche)'s beauty is presented as the jealousy of the priest of Ungit for drawing away worshipers.
 Psyche's "marriage" to the god of the Grey Mountain (Cupid) is being chained to a tree on the side of a mountain as a sacrifice.
 Orual later finds Istra living on the mountainside, clearly insane and claiming to live in a palace that Orual cannot see.
 Turns out to be a subversion, as Orual later sees the god with her own eyes.

-- Some of the characters within the novel are Euhemerists, though, as Greek philosophy is taking hold.
-A high priest of Ungit speculates that the stories of Ungit being both the mother and the lover of the God of the Grey Mountain are just allegorical ways of saying the earth (Ungit) creates the air, which in turn nourishes the earth with rain.
+This trope is actually discussed within the story, as Greek philosophy is taking hold and some of the characters themselves are Euhemerists.
+A younger high priest of Ungit speculates that the stories of Ungit being both the mother and the lover of the God of the Grey Mountain are just allegorical ways of saying the earth (Ungit) creates the air, which in turn nourishes the earth with rain.
 The heroine silently wonders why they bother to wrap that up in a myth, if that's all the myth is saying.